 - The European Parliament should hold two separate hearings with Huawei and BYD representatives, as well as expert witnesses, on Huawei and BYD's connection to human rights violations in Hong Kong, forced labour in Xinjiang, and the interests of the Chinese Communist Party.
-The establishment of a Huawei factory in France and a BYD factory in Hungary should be paused until the hearings are complete. - Given that the European Council adopted conclusions to restrict EU exports of "any equipment or technology that can be used for internal repression, interception of internal communications or cyber surveillance" to Hong Kong following Beijing imposing the National Security Law in the city,7 the European Council should adopt restrictions on Hong Kong exports to the EU that have been or may be used for internal repression, interception of internal communications or cyber surveillance or cyber surveillance. - The European Parliament and European Council should adopt the European Commission's proposal of 'Prohibiting products made with forced labour on the Union market'8 to effectively ban Huawei and BYD products, and factories, from entering the EU market due to their connection to forced labour in Xinjiang. - Given the European Parliament's previous resolutions on Hong Kong which condemn the National Security Law and call on EU Member States to implement lifeboat schemes to allow Hong Kongers to flee from Hong Kong to the EU, the European Parliament should adopt a resolution calling attention to the national security risks posed by Huawei and BYD, as well as all technology and EV companies that have ties to the PRC's human rights violations in Hong Kong or Xinjiang. - The European Commission should publish a list of all technology and EV EU companies which are in direct competition with and suffering from Chinese technology and EV companies unfairly dominating the EU market, especially considering their human rights violations.
-The European Parliament should employ its Anti-Coercion Instrument (ACI)9 https://www.consilium.europa.eu/media/45225/st09872-re01-en20.pdf
+The establishment of a Huawei factory in France and a BYD factory in Hungary should be paused until the hearings are complete. - Given that the European Council adopted conclusions to restrict EU exports of "any equipment or technology that can be used for internal repression, interception of internal communications or cyber surveillance" to Hong Kong following Beijing imposing the National Security Law in the city, the European Council should adopt restrictions on Hong Kong exports to the EU that have been or may be used for internal repression, interception of internal communications or cyber surveillance in the EU. - The European Council should adopt the European Commission's proposal of 'Prohibiting products made with forced labour on the Union market'8 to effectively ban Huawei and BYD products, and factories, from entering the EU market due to their connection to forced labour in Xinjiang. - Given the European Parliament's previous resolutions on Hong Kong which condemn the National Security Law and call on EU Member States to implement lifeboat schemes to allow Hong Kongers to flee from Hong Kong to the EU, the European Parliament should adopt a resolution calling attention to the national security risks posed by Huawei and BYD, as well as all technology and EV companies that have ties to the PRC's human rights violations in Hong Kong or Xinjiang. - The European Commission should publish a list of all technology and EV EU companies which are in direct competition with and suffering from Chinese technology and EV companies unfairly dominating the EU market, especially considering their human rights violations.
+The European Parliament should employ its Anti-Coercion Instrument (ACI)9